05 Dec Eyesight Test for Driving License

 The eyesight test for driving license is not very strict but does require the applicant to read a minimum of 6/12 with both eyes, which is usually half way down the eye chart.

 This standard has to be reached without or with glasses or contact lenses.

--Contrast sensitivity measurements is also necessary.
-This can be best explained as the ability to see the eye chart in increasingly faded conditions.
+-Contrast sensitivity measurements are also necessary.
+This can be best explained as the ability to see the eye chart in increasingly fading conditions.

 -Visual field measurements assess the ability of the applicant to see stimuli both centrally and peripherally